cristicmf/dao/docs/Manual.md

 2. Who is allowed to do it
 3. The data it is operating on

-The DAO framework is made to facilitate actions, and to help in keeping the different parts separate.
+The DAO framework is made to facilitate actions, and to help keep the different parts separate.
 It does so by dividing contracts up into classes.

 ### Application architecture